openfoodfacts/search-a-licious/docs/users/ref-config.md

                 },
                 "split": {
                     "default": false,
-                    "description": "do we split the input field with `split_separator`", "title": "Split",
+                    "description": "do we split the input field with `split_separator` ?\n\nThis is useful if you have some text fields that contains list of values, (for example a comma separated list of values, like apple,banana,carrot).\n\nYou must set split_separator to the character that separates the values in the dataset.", "title": "Split",
                     "type": "boolean"
                 },